2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 <chapterId>61bc09c7-787d-4649-b142-457ec018b0f4</chapterId>

-Now that we have all the necessary information, it's time to get down to the details.
+Now that we have all the necessary information, it's time to delve into the details.
 In this tutorial, we'll show you how to install a complete Bitcoin node using UmbrelOS.

 ### Materials required